ryanio/opensea-activity-bot/README.md

   - To get your `DISCORD_TOKEN`, [create a Discord app](https://discord.com/developers/applications).
 Create a bot with the permissions: `Send Messages` and `Embed Links`.
 Then [add your bot to your server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).
   - The `DISCORD_TOKEN` looks like this: `OTE5MzY5ODIyNzEyNzc5NzUz.YBuz2g.x1rGh4zx_XlSNj43oreukvlwsfw`

+If your discord bot is not able to post messages ensure it is added to the channels you've specified and it has the permissions to `Send Messages` and `Embed Links`.

 #### To tweet

 - `TWITTER_EVENTS`